-Custom Local Screen Printing
+Screen Printing Services

 In the practice of the art that is custom t-shirt printing, screen printing has been widely accepted as the preferred method since it made its first appearance during 960 in China.
-Since then, technologies, fabrics and colors have evolved, but the techniques remain similar.
+Since then, technologies, fabrics, and colors have evolved, but the techniques remain similar.
 Screen printing is a process that allows the image or text you choose to be soaked into the cloth to produce a vibrant image on your custom t-shirt — or any apparel!
 Each design requires a screen that dictates where the ink will transfer onto the apparel and what areas will be blocked.
 For multi-colored items, several screens will be made, one for each color used.
 The fabric is laid beneath the printer and then the screen is applied.
 Ink is introduced and then squeegeed across the fabric.
 This allows for the ink to be absorbed but assures that it is done so evenly.

-Want an impeccably-made novelty t-shirt, but don’t have your own custom design idea?
-We’ve still got you covered!
+At Shirt Shack in Hastings and Kearney, we have mastered the art of screen printing and can create any custom t-shirt you want.
+Want an impeccably-made novelty t-shirt, but don't have your own custom design idea?
+We've still got you covered!
 Shop our novelty t-shirt shop.

-the classic screen printing option which uses PVC-based ink to provide the most vibrant finish and the best coverage on any color fabric.
+The classic screen printing option which uses PVC-based ink to provide the most vibrant finish and the best coverage on any color fabric.
 In this process, the ink is stamped onto the fabric and then cured to create a lasting, raised, finish.